hmc-cs111-fall2015/fluency-lab/README.md

 # Fluency lab

-Many DSLs start as libraries or APIs and, over time, grow into full-fledged languages.
-A first-draft library is a low-cost way to experiment with language design.
+Many DSLs start as libraries or APIs, and a first-draft library is a low-cost way to experiment with language design.
 In this lab, we'll do a first-draft design of a sound-processing library.
-The goal is to get practice writing a *fluent* library, that
-is: a library that makes it easier and more natural for its users to accomplish specific tasks.
+The goal is to get practice writing a *fluent* library, that is: a library that makes it easier and more natural for its users to accomplish specific tasks.

 ## The lab
 This lab revisits one that was created for CS 5.
-In CS 5, the goal is to learn about Python's functional programming capabilities, including:
+In CS 5, the goal was to learn about Python's functional programming capabilities, including:

    + [lists](http://www.tutorialspoint.com/python/python_lists.htm)